swapagarwal/JARVIS-on-Messenger/README.md

 ### Local Development / Testing

 1. Clone this repo.
+2. Linux:
-2. Linux: `sudo apt-get install python-dev libffi-dev libssl-dev`
+a) Debian based Linux (Ubuntu, Linux Mint, ...): `sudo apt-get install python-dev libffi-dev libssl-dev`
+b) Arch Linux: `sudo pacman -S python2 libffi openssl`
+c) Fedora: `sudo yum install python-devel libffi-devel openssl-devel`
 Windows: These should already be pre-installed in your Python bundle.
 Mac/OS X:
 a) If you install Python using brew, the relevant headers are already installed for you.
 In other words, you don't need python-devel.